ranim-ahmadi/Sof-Talent/README.md

 # 🧠 Sof'Talent Smart CV and Skills Management Platform

 **Sof'Talent** is more than a simple CV tool it's a complete ecosystem that redefines how companies manage employee profiles and internal skills.
 The platform centralizes and standardizes CV generation, skills analysis, and internal mobility management through a modern and intelligent web solution.
+> **Note**: This repository contains a partial version of the project.
+Some components and features remain confidential due to proprietary business logic and company policies.

 ## 🚀 Key Features